Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 |--------------|-----------|
 |Subscription|Specifies what subscription to use for the deployment.|
 |Resource group|Specifies what resource group to use.
 Choose an existing group or click *Create new* and provide a name for the new group.|
 |Region|Defines the Azure region in which the deployment should run.
-The available Azure regions are listed at [Azure Services that support Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region).
-The available Azure regions if using Azure NFS file shares are listed in the "Available regions" section at [How to create an NFS share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal).
+The available Azure regions are the ones listed at both [Azure Services that support Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region), and [How to create an NFS share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal).
 |Location|Defines the location in Microsoft Azure where these resources should be created.
 This is derived from the Resource group.|
 |SAS Depot Location|Specifies the URI of the Azure Blob Store where the software depot was uploaded.
 You determined this URI during the prerequisite step [here](#depotlocation).|
 |SAS Plan File Location|Specifies the URI to download the plan file from as currently specified in the Azure Blob Store.
 Leave blank if the plan file is stored in the depot blob.
 If this is left blank, then the plan file located in the depot at “depot/plan.xml” is used.
 If no plan file exists in the depot, then the default plan file supplied by this Quickstart is used.